Henry-Johnson-100/Sakana-Interpreter/README.md

 This keyword allows you execute code procedurally in Sakana.
 If you have worked with Haskell's IO monad, this concept essentially the same.
-There are a few essential concepts in a swim block:
+There are a few options for calculations in a swim block:

 * In a swim block, any value contained in a send fish will be executed but ignored by the program output.